ai-dev/TA-BE/README.md

 Test coverage is not the best.
 I've just added some demo test to showcase how the codebase can be tested.
 There is no anti-cheat in place, one user could easly send numbers that are out of what's allowed.
 The code trusts the users.

+Both players use the same codebase.
+There are functions to manage the matchmaking and understand if the current process is player 1 or 2.

 ## How to use
 Install dependencies (node v12.16.2)